 Thanks to Egypt's year-round balmy temperature you can visit whenever suits you best, whether you fancy topping up your tan in January's toasty 20's or sun-bathing in July's sizzling temperatures of late 30 +.
 So make sure you pack plenty of suncream, hats, sunshades and stay hydrated whether you're travelling for summer or winter sun!

 Travel insurance is strongly recommended for all foreign travel, but it’s especially important in countries such as Egypt where the EHIC card for free emergency medical treatment isn’t valid.
 You should make sure that your insurance covers all the activities that you want to enjoy while on holiday – for example, watersports or scuba diving on the Red Sea Riviera.

-Being respectful of the local religion is especially important during Ramadan, which will fall through May/June in 2017.
+Being respectful of the local religion is especially important during Ramadan, which will fall through April/May in 2020.
 While you’re unlikely to notice a massive difference in the popular resorts, it’s still good to be aware that you’re visiting during the holy month.